nesterovsky-bros/selection/README.md

 The module is implemented through SVG manipulation.
 Selection paths are defined in terms of SVG.

-The simplest way to know this API is through test pages, and expecting sources.
+The simplest way to start with  this API is through test pages.

 From the client perspective API allows to: